The hardest brief ever written

 TfL’s Rail Transport Network at 2019 | Image: Transport for London

-Many years ago I attended a fantastic lecture on information design delivered by the author and journalist Mark Ovenden.
-Organised to promote his book Transit Maps of the World, Ovenden presented a deep-dive into transit maps’ common infographic ancestor, Henry (also known as Harry) Beck’s 1933 map of the London Underground.
+In 2011 I attended a lecture on information design delivered by the author and journalist Mark Ovenden.
+Organised to promote his book Transit Maps of the World, Ovenden presented a deep-dive into transit maps’ shared design template: Henry Beck’s 1933 map of the London Underground.

 Read more “A perfect design?”